LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-Calls to module meta-predicates may require providing a missing meta-predicate template or overriding an existing meta-predicate template due to lack of standardization as discussed :ref:`earlier <predicates_prolog_meta>` in this section.
+Calls to module meta-predicates may require providing a missing meta-predicate template or overriding an existing meta-predicate template due to lack of Prolog standardization as discussed :ref:`earlier <predicates_prolog_meta>` in this section.